bioinfwithjudith/PR-INBRE_Python_Workshop/README.md

 ##### 2.1.0 More Python Datatypes
 ##### 2.2.0 Automating Repetitive Tasks using Python
 #### Proficiency Assessment
-The student will have the opportunity to define from scratch familiar functions in Python.
+The student will define from scratch familiar functions in Python.
 Also, the student will use a loop to find differences between two DNA sequences.
 Finally, the student will have a list of sequences and return properties of the sequences (i.e. length, transcript of the protein-coding gene, and the amino acid sequence)

 ## Python3 Part 3 - Reading, creating, and manipulating files
+The final part of our Python crash course will prepare students to read, create, and manipulate files, as well as, learn about importing Python libraries such as Pandas!

 ##### 3.0.0 Creating Files
 ##### 3.1.0 Reading files
 ##### 3.2.0 Manipulating files the Pandas Way
 #### Proficiency Assessment
+Students will develop a piece of code that (1) reads in a FASTA file, (2) create a Pandas dataframe that stores multiple characteristics of the sequences found in the FASTA file, and (3) export the Pandas dataframe as a CSV file.